anitavero/infosem/README.md

 ### Word cloud visualisation

-This functionality generates a video of wordclouds for Facebook or Slack messages.
+This functionality generates a video of wordclouds of Facebook or Slack messages.
 Each video frame will show a wordcloud for a given day.

+The messages can be dowloaded from the respective websites.

 ```
 python visualise.py [-h] [--source {fb,slack}] [--data_path DATA_PATH]